Michigan Good Food Charter Shared Measurement Project

-The Michigan Good Food Charter Shared Measurement Project will build the case for assessing and communicating statewide food systems change in Michigan.
-In order to better understand the impacts of Good Food efforts throughout Michigan, this highly collaborative project will:
+The Michigan Good Food Charter Shared Measurement Project is building local and statewide capacity for assessing and communicating food systems change in Michigan.
+In order to better understand the impacts of Good Food efforts throughout Michigan, this highly collaborative project is:

-These shared metrics will help those participating in Michigan Good Food work in three key ways:
+These shared metrics will help those participating in Michigan Good Food work by:

-This project looks at measures that are easily obtainable and can help track changes in areas like: food access, Michigan food sales in various markets, and Michigan jobs created through increased sales to Michigan markets.
+This project looks at measures that can be easily obtained and can help track changes in areas like: food access, Michigan food sales in various markets, and Michigan jobs created through increased sales to Michigan markets.
 The project will not attempt to characterize foods according to the four elements of the Good Food definition: healthy, green, fair, or affordable.